 Sewer cap with 3/4 hose connection for draining gray water (to the ground where permitted, or to a nearby gray water drains).
 Useful when boondocking (off grid camping) easy way to dump some gray water away from the camper, the gray water can also be useful to snuff out camp fires.
 Gray water is not sewage, just used soapy water from sinks and shower, so in many areas you are allowed to discharge it on the ground, but PLEASE check with local park rules before attempting it.

 Solar power install.
-I installed a 100 watt flexible panel onto the roof, ran the wiring down the fridge vent, then followed water lines under the kitchen cabinets to bathroom, then outside below the shower following the factory low point drains, then drilled some holes up into the front compartment and mounted the MPPT solar charge controller, and ran cables down through the holes I drilled, and up to the battery on the tongue, its about 25′ of cable from panel to controller, then about 1′ of cable from solar controller to the bedroom fuse-block/battery, all 10AWG cable.
-I fused the solar panel at 30amp, and the controller battery feed to 30amp.
+I installed two 100 watt flexible panels onto the roof, ran the wiring down the fridge vent, then followed water lines under the kitchen cabinets to bathroom, then outside below the shower following the factory low point drains, then drilled some holes up into the front compartment and mounted the MPPT solar charge controller, and ran cables down through the holes I drilled, and up to the battery on the tongue, its about 20′ of cable from panel to controller, then about 1′ of cable from solar controller to the bedroom fuse-block/battery, all 10AWG cable.
+I fused the solar panels at 30amp, and the charge controller battery feed at 30amp.

 Supco SPP6 Hard Start Capacitor for the Dometic 13,500BTU air conditioner.
 Before installing this hard start kit, the air conditioner would overload our Champion 3100 watt inverter generator, now with this capacitor installed it will run the air conditioner with ease.
 Dometic cheaped out and did not install a start capacitor from the factory.